-This article covers a general framework on how to investigate unexpected statistical significance results and adjust your document's Advanced Statistical Testing Assumptions accordingly.
+This article covers a general framework for investigating unexpected statistical significance results and adjusting your document's Advanced Statistical Testing Assumptions accordingly.
 If you're setting up your statistical testing assumptions for the first time, see How to Apply Significance Testing in Displayr first.
 This article does not troubleshoot custom significance testing or testing run using Rules in Displayr.

 - A table with built-in significance testing applied.

 - Familiarity with How to Apply Significance Testing in Displayr and How to See Statistical Testing Detail using a Table (using the alpha button).

 - Understanding of the two types of testing done in Displayr, see our Introduction to Significance Testing article in the Data Story Guide.
 There are also detailed examples of how exception testing and column comparison testing works.